 - Introduction of new SKUs

 New offerings were added, such as Google Workspace for Education Standard which adds additional security and builds on top of Education fundamentals.
 The Teaching and Learning Upgrade offers advanced video communication capabilities, additional tools within Google Classroom, and additional tools to aid academic integrity, while also building upon either Education Fundamentals or Education Standard.
-You can view and read about all the features within the different plans here.
+You can view and read about the different plans’ features here.

-- Increase in the number of Google Meet Participants from 250 to 500
+- Increased number of Google Meet Participants from 250 to 500

 With Google Meet getting a fresh new look last year and some advanced features to help teachers better have control over their virtual classes, Google has now expanded the number of active participants within Google Meet to a total of 500 participants.
 This feature is intended to make it easier for Education institutions to conduct larger classes.
 This feature is currently only available for Education institutions using Google Workspace Education Plus.